-Another thing you could do to avoid nipple confusion is using special bottles.
-We used the Medela Calm, that forces the baby to make a suction similar to breastfeeding.
+Another thing you could do to avoid nipple confusion is to use special bottles.
+We used the Medela Calm, which forces the baby to make a suction similar to breastfeeding.
 If you think it’ll be a good fit, you get it here (affiliate link), I can’t recommend it enough!
 After Oliver was discharged I had spent one month and a half in the hospital and I needed to go out and do things sometimes.
 It worked great, and we went on to breastfeed for the first year.

 #4: Know what to Expect about Nursing Frequency

 Newborns feed every 1-2 hours, day and night!

 So, I know you’ve heard it before, it’s not the most original of breastfeeding tips for beginners, but expect some sleepless nights at first, and sleep whenever your baby is sleeping.

 As they grow older, however, feeding sessions start spacing out, first every 3 hours, then every 5, and so on.